-In the UK there has been previously high use of PeBDE as a result of particularly stringent fire retardancy regulations for furniture.
+In the UK there has been previously high use of PBDE as a result of particularly stringent fire retardancy regulations for furniture.
 Lower brominated PBDEs can also be formed from the degradation of higher brominated BDEs although the environmental importance of this process is still unclear.
-PBDE congeners were included in the TOMPs methodology from the start of this contract in Q4 2010.
+PBDE congeners have been included in the TOMPs methodology since Q4 2010.
 The main congeners that have been analysed are: PBDEs 28 (tri), 47 (tetra), 49 (tetra), 99 (penta), 100 (penta), 153 (hexa), 154 (hexa), 183 (hepta).
-Congeners BDE-

-47 and BDE-99 which account for approximately 72% of the composition of the penta commercial mixture (pentaBDE).
+Congeners BDE-47 and BDE-99 which account for approximately 72% of the composition of the penta commercial mixture (pentaBDE).
+Atmospheric emission estimates for 2008 for the tetra and penta PBDEs in the UK were estimated at 2500kg and detailed in the Defra report AEAT/ENV/R2767/WP2 ED47664.

-3. TOMPs sites operating from 2010 to 2016
+3. TOMPs sites operating in 2016

-During this contract period the TOMPs programme operated 6 sites:
+In 2016 the TOMPs programme operated 6 sites: